fallenhitokiri/drupan/docs/configuration.md

   another extension will be ignored

 # Writers
-A writers job is to somehow save the generated site and take care of all required tasks to make the site fully workable, like copying images to the posts.
+A writers' job is to somehow save the generated site and take care of all required tasks to make the site fully workable, like copying images to the posts.

-Options go in the ```writer``` section - this is a necessary to prevent name conflicts with the filesystem writer.
+Options go in the ```writer``` section - this is necessary to prevent name conflicts with the filesystem writer.

 ## filesystem